SoftGuar/Account_Management_Service/README.md

  └── readme.md

 # Set up environment variables:
-Create a .env file in the root directory  and copy the content of .env.example
+Create a .env file in the root directory and copy the content from .env.example:

+cp .env.example .env

 # Running the App